open-telemetry/oteps/text/0155-external-modules.md

 For OpenTelemetry to become a de-facto standard in observability there must exist a vast ecosystem of OpenTelemetry components.
 Including integrations with various libraries and frameworks in all languages supported by OpenTelemetry.
 We cannot possibly expect that all these integrations will be provided by the core maintainers of OpenTelemetry.
+We hope that wider community will integrate their projects with OpenTelemetry.
-We have to have a way to leverage a wider community while still providing our end-users with some way to discover all available Otel components together with some visibility into their quality.
+We have to encourage that by providing great documentation, examples and tooling to integration authors, while still providing our end-users with some way to discover all available Otel components together with some visibility into their quality.

 ## Explanation